revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/NumbersAndStrings.md

 ---

-19. What types of Methods are in a String class
+19. What types of Methods are in a String class?

 <details><summary><b> Show Answer</b></summary>